lgmorand/aks-workshop/_entries/01 introduction.md

 Welcome to the Azure Kubernetes Workshop.
 In this lab, you'll go through tasks that will help you master the basic and more advanced topics required to deploy a containerized application to Kubernetes on [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/).

-You can use this guide as a Kubernetes tutorial and as study material to help you get started to learn Kubernetes.
+You can use this guide as a Kubernetes tutorial and as study material to help you get started learning Kubernetes.

 Some things you’ll be going through: